edilmedeiros/cde2025.3-proof-of-work/README.md

 The autograder will run the scripts in the `graders` folder to verify your answers.
 You can use them to check your answers, but DO NOT MODIFY THE GRADER SCRIPTS.

+These exercises are adaptions of the Bitcoin protocol, but we are not messing with endianness or double hashes.
-**All cryptographic operations must use the secp256k1 elliptic curve and the sha256 hash function**.
+**All cryptographic operations must use the (single) sha256 hash function**.
-This is the same curve used by Bitcoin and Ethereum, making your implementations directly relevant to real cryptocurrency systems.
+**All byte strings must be parsed and serialized as big endian**.

 You can use any programming language you prefer, the graders will check only the final results you provide in text files.